Dinitrogen tetroxide

-Dinitrogen tetroxide, commonly referred to as nitrogen tetroxide (NTO), and occasionally (usually among ex-USSR/Russian rocket engineers) as amyl, is the chemical compound N_{2}O_{4}.
+Dinitrogen tetroxide, commonly referred to as nitrogen tetroxide (NTO), and occasionally (usually among ex-USSR/Russian rocket engineers) as amyl, is the chemical compound N2O4.
 It is a useful reagent in chemical synthesis.
 It forms an equilibrium mixture with nitrogen dioxide.
 Its molar mass is 92.011 g/mol.

-Dinitrogen tetroxide is a powerful oxidizer that is hypergolic (spontaneously reacts) upon contact with various forms of hydrazine, which has made the pair a common bipropellant for rockets.
+Dinitrogen tetroxide is a powerful oxidizer that is hypergolic (spontaneously ignites) upon contact with various forms of hydrazine, which has made the pair a common bipropellant for rockets.